 Please check out our list of supporting individuals and agribusinesses.
 We thank them for their support of our program, which helps us to continue our important work in Ulster County agriculture!

-Farmland Assessment: Join agricultural educators and visit nearby agricultural land and local farm operations to learn what a renter or buyer of agricultural land should know before making a purchase or signing a lease.
+Learn from CCE educators what a renter or buyer of agricultural land should know before making a purchase or signing a lease.
+Classroom workshop with a visit to nearby agricultural land and local farm operations.